borntofrappe/todometer/README.md

 "Database" in `lib/server/database.ts` is a simple array.
 There is no concept of persisting storage as the app focuses more on the interaction than creating a full-blown app.

+Styles with CSS and custom properties from [Open Props](https://open-props.style/).